 - A. External Evidence: Ezekiel lists Daniel along with Noah and Job as models of righteousness (Ezek.
 14:14, 20) and wisdom (28:3).
 This shows that his reputation as a man of character spread quickly.
 Christ acknowledged Daniel 9:27 as spoken by "Daniel the prophet" (Matt.
 24:15), but others note that Jesus did not say that it was written by Daniel (LaSor, 667).
 Evidence from the Jewish Talmud contradicts this claim as it attributes the work to Daniel (TTTB, 221).
 However, LaSor, 667, notes that B. Bat.
 15a indicates that "a Jewish tradition placed some sort of editorial responsibility for Daniel on the men of the Great Synagogue, sometime between Ezra (ca. 450) and Simeon the Just (270)."
-However, the fact that Jews accepted the work into the canon of Scripture bears witness that Daniel indeed was the author as the internal evidence indicates below. - B. Internal Evidence: While many have sought to discredit Daniel as author, the letter itself supports it as Daniel is expressly called the writer (7:2; 8:1; 9:2; 12:4) and he uses the autobiographical first person throughout the prophetic section (7:2-12:13).
-Since the first section has historical (not prophetic) material written in the third person, some have inferred a multiplicity of authors, especially since Daniel uses two different languages.
-However, the different content explains the change in languages and this practice was not unusual.
-Also, ancient literature often used different literary forms (e.g., historical and prophetic) to heighten contrast, as in the book of Job, which consists mainly of poetry with the exception of the prologue (Job 1-2) and epilogue (42:7-17).
+However, the fact that Jews accepted the work into the canon of Scripture bears witness to the fact that Daniel indeed was the author, as the internal evidence indicates below. - B. Internal Evidence: While many have sought to discredit Daniel as author, the letter itself supports it as Daniel is expressly called the writer (7:2; 8:1; 9:2; 12:4) and he uses the autobiographical first person throughout the prophetic section (7:2-12:13).
+Since the first section has historical (not prophetic) material written in the third person, some have inferred a multiplicity of authors, mainly since Daniel uses two different languages.
+However, a different content explains the change in languages, and this practice was not unusual.
+Additionally, ancient literature frequently employed various literary forms (e.g., historical and prophetic) to heighten contrast, as seen in the book of Job, which primarily consists of poetry, except for the prologue (Job 1-2) and epilogue (42:7-17).

 Daniel was a youth taken captive by Nebuchadnezzar in 605 BC because he was of nobility or from the royal family (1:3).
 He was trained in the Babylonian court because of his health, good looks, intelligence, and ability to learn quickly (1:4).
 He proved to possess an unusual commitment to the LORD as a youth who held to his standards without compromise (1:5, 8-20), could understand dreams (2:27), and possessed great administrative skill.
 As a result, he served under several administrations over the entire seventy-year exile until the third year of Cyrus (536 BC; 10:1).
-If he was 16 when captured then he would have been 85 in Cyrus' third year after which he retired!
-This chronology places his birth year at about 621 BC, at about the same time as Ezekiel, who was born about 622 BC (see Ezekiel notes).
-Therefore, these contemporaries were roughly the same age although Ezekiel was taken to Babylon eight years after Daniel (in 597 BC).
+If he were 16 when captured, then he would have been 85 in Cyrus' third year, after which he retired!
+This chronology places his birth year at approximately 621 BC, around the same time as Ezekiel, who was born around 622 BC (see Ezekiel notes).
+Therefore, these contemporaries were roughly the same age, although Ezekiel was taken to Babylon eight years after Daniel (in 597 BC).